xlladdins/xll_math/xml.md

 an empty sequence is returned.

 The _decendents_ of a node are its children and their decendents.
+They are the _transitive closure_ of the children.
 The _ancestors_ of a node is its parent and its ancestors.
+They are the transitive closure of the parent.
+A collection of children are _siblings_.

 ## XPath